We are starting on award letters for summer term enrollees if you have filed the 2015-16 FAFSA and have let us know your intended hours for the year.

 All TEACH recipients who graduate, withdraw, or otherwise cease to attend in a term as at least half-time are required to complete TEACH Exit Counseling.
 It is very important that you complete the exit counseling as it will remind you of the TEACH grant requirements and obligations.
 It will also explain how to keep in contact with the Department of Education regarding your teaching status.

 As a graduate student, if you use all your yearly Federal Direct Stafford Loan eligibility, you may be able to borrow a Grad PLUS Loan.
 Generally, if after your Federal Direct Stafford Loan is processed for a term and you have more costs and you do not have adverse credit, you may be approved for a Federal Direct Grad PLUS Loan.
 Loan limits are up to the cost of education less any financial aid received per academic year.
-The interest rate is 6.4% with a cap of 10.50% and the origination fee is 4.204%.
-Repayment begins within 60 days of full disbursement.
+For loans disbursed after July 1, 2014 and before July 1,

 Alternative Loans can be used to cover any educational expenses not covered by financial aid.
 This type of loan can be used if you are not interested in filing the FAFSA or will be enrolled less than half-time (4.5 hrs).
 The loan is in the student's name, but in some cases a credit-worthy cosigner is required.
 There are several payment options, though in most cases either interest or both principle and interest can be deferred.
 The credit check that is done on the borrower or cosigner is a credit scoring process.
 Students may borrow up to the cost of education minus financial aid.
 In some cases students may borrow to cover a previous balance.